 This course is a study of the principles of organic chemistry including structure, bonding, nomenclature, reaction mechanisms, synthesis, and spectroscopy of common organic compounds.
 This course along with CHM-271 Organic Chemistry II are designed to satisfy the one year of organic chemistry required by most medical schools.
 Three hours lecture, three hours lab.
-Prerequisite: CHM-175 General Chemistry II or equivalent
+Prerequisite: CHM-175 with a "C grade or better